Sudonuma/Text2ImageSearch/README.md

-# Text-to-Image Search System using Qdrant, CLIP, and Web Interface
+# Text-to-Image Search System using Qdrant, CLIP, and FastAPI

 ## Table of Contents